QG from SymQRG: AdS$_3$/CFT$_2$ Correspondence as Topological Symmetry-Preserving Quantum RG Flow: From Wilson-Kadanoff RG to SymQRG

-We note that in quantum mechanics, the ``bulk'' generated by Hamiltonian evolution connecting time slices is determined by {\it one} theory .
-On the other hand, in holography, the ``bulk'' generated by RG time evolution is connecting \textit{different} theories i.e.\,\,at each slice a given state determines the Hamiltonian of a lower-dimensional theory.
-This is dynamically evolved by the bulk to other theories living on a different $r$ slice\footnote{We should emphasize that the Hamiltonians of the lower dimensional theories resulting from different boundary conditions on a radial slice of the bulk should not be confused with the radial Hamiltonian of the bulk quantum gravity.}.
-The Hilbert space of the 3D gravitational bulk on a 2D slice is thus the \textit{space of 2D theories with symmetries} \cite{Lee:2016uqc, Ma:2020pmt}.
-Different 2D theories are labeled by different boundary conditions corresponding to different ${}_{\Lambda} \bra{\Omega^\lambda(h_{ij})}$ and $\ket{\Psi}_{\Lambda}$.
+We also note that in quantum mechanics the ``bulk'' connecting time slices is generated by {\it one} theory, whereas in holography each radial slice carries a \textit{different} 2D theory\footnote{We should emphasize that the Hamiltonians of the lower dimensional theories resulting from different boundary conditions on a radial slice of the bulk should not be confused with the radial Hamiltonian of the bulk quantum gravity.}: the Hilbert space of the 3D gravitational bulk on a 2D slice is the \textit{space of 2D theories with symmetries} \cite{Lee:2016uqc, Ma:2020pmt}, with different 2D theories labeled by different boundary conditions ${}_{\Lambda} \bra{\Omega^\lambda(h_{ij})}$ and $\ket{\Psi}_{\Lambda}$.
 Note that this is not the complete theory space for 2D QFTs.
 Rather, the 3D gravitational bulk restricts the space of theories to those preserving the same topological symmetries (with at most spontaneous symmetry breaking).
-In a non-perturbative setting, the symmetry provides an exact basis labelling different quantum theories.
+In a non-perturbative setting, the symmetry provides an exact basis labeling different quantum theories.

-This entire procedure is deeply inspired by the formalism introduced by Lee and formalized in \cite{Lee:2016uqc}, with a crucial addition: since 3D bulk gravity is essentially a topological order with long-range entanglement, quantum RG should incorporate generalized symmetries.
-This turns out to follow naturally from the long-range entangled topological ground state $\ket{\Psi}_{\Lambda}$ in the sandwich construction, which is crucial to obtaining the \textit{exact} holographic dual, and captures the essence of the Wheeler-DeWitt equation.
-In our lattice construction, this also allows us to connect the symmetric RG to the crossing symmetry of the 2D CFT.
+This entire procedure is deeply inspired by the formalism introduced by Lee and formalized in \cite{Lee:2016uqc}, with the crucial addition discussed above: since 3D bulk gravity is essentially a topological order with long-range entanglement, quantum RG should incorporate generalized symmetries, realized through the long-range entangled topological ground state $\ket{\Psi}_{\Lambda}$ in the sandwich construction.
 Finally, the topological boundary in $\ket{\Psi}_{\Lambda}$ implies that the bulk path integral spans a sandwich that can be compressed into an intrinsically 2D theory, encapsulating the fact that the constructed 2D theory is indeed anomaly free.
 Thus, $\ket{\Psi}_{\Lambda}$ carries the necessary ingredients of a 3D/2D duality (i.e.~{\it equivalence}).